Jaredh55/springboard/README.md

 # springboard

-This repository contains all work related to coursework within the Springboard curriculum:
+This repository contains all projects within the Springboard curriculum:
 \
 \
 -Capstone_1 contains my first project on Predicting Psychological Distress